bhaskarjoshe/X-Clone/Documentation/userStories.md

 ### Tweeting & Interactions
 - As a user, I should be able to post a tweet (max 280 characters).
-- As a user, I should be able to delete my own tweets.
 - As a user, I should be able to comment on tweets.

 ### Home Feed & Following